Baltoli/project-docs/notes/log.md

 * Got set up on the development server by Khilan - managed to get TESLA building and installing into a home directory appropriately.
 * Manually worked through compiling a program to use TESLA etc.
+* Built a somewhat hacky CMakeLists that lets me compile a _simply-structured_ C application into a version that is instrumented with TESLA.
+At some point will need to look into how this can actually be done in practice for a larger code base!
+(Ask Jon Anderson?)
+* Begun to look into building some very simple TESLA assertions on a small program.

+## 3/12/2016

+* Continued to work on very simple examples learning to use TESLA.
+Found that the documentation is out of date in a number of places:
+  * `TESLA_NOW` is replaced by `TESLA_ASSERTION_SITE`
+  * `called` seems to have been replaced by `call` but I'm not sure if this is a drop-in replacement.